- Evolutionary developmental biology

 Recently, I organized Saskatoon's 2017 and 2018 March for Science YXE Events.
 Currently, I organize Café Scientifique-Saskatoon.
 Previously, I co-founded and co-organized one of the first Canadian Café Scientifiques in Vancouver, BC (est. 2004) with then fellow postdoc, Anne Mullin.
 In 2005, I created a home-grown science and technology radio show called “My Science Project” that aired on CiTR 101.9 FM UBC campus radio until 2008.
 Anne and I shared broadcasting duties as producers and hosts.
 In August 2009 I was fortunate enough to participate in the 2-week Science Communications Program at The Banff Centre.
 For me science outreach is both fun and crucial: I continue to be on the look-out for ways to fill the world with more science.

-In service to my research community, I serve on the Steering Committee of the Biological Anthropology Women's Mentoring Network, as an Evaluation Group member for NSERC's Discovery Grant program, on the Board of Directors of the American Association of Anatomists, and on the Executive of the Pan-American Society for Evolutionary Developmental Biology.
+In service to my research community, I serve on the Steering Committee of the Biological Anthropology Women's Mentoring Network, on the Board of Directors of the American Association for Anatomy, and on the Executive of the Pan-American Society for Evolutionary Developmental Biology.
+Recently, from 2016-2019, I served as an Evaluation Group member for NSERC's Discovery Grant program.

 My laboratory’s principal research question is, “What underlies the coordinated development and evolution of the jaws and teeth?”
 We combine genetic, morphological, statistical shape analyses, and high-resolution image data to get at the mechanisms that coordinate pre- and postnatal developmental changes among faces, jaws and teeth.
 My research and expertise have been featured locally, nationally and internationally on the CBC Evening News, CBC Radio 2 Drive, The Star Phoenix, National Geographic, Gizmodo.com, Fusion.net, The Conversation Canada, and HealthyDebate.ca, among other media outlets.